Mod-DevCafeTeam/MDC-Modding-Wiki/pages/1_14/getting_started/resource_structure.md

 ### Dependencies
 In here you can specify mods your mod depends on.
-E.g. if you wanted to add a new Babule you would have to depend on Baubles.
+E.g. if you wanted to add a new Bauble you would have to depend on [Baubles](https://www.curseforge.com/minecraft/mc-mods/baubles).

 ```toml
 [[dependencies.examplemod]] #optional